 ADVANTAGES USING OUR SPIRAL CONTRACTOMETER

 Our design for spiral contractometers corrects problems that are common with earlier models.
 This design features an interior 3/4th inch diameter shaft over which the spiral (helix) is attached.
-The shaft serves as a shield to significantly reduce the quantity of the applied deposit on the interior surface of a plated helix, producing results that are usually within a 7% error margin when using helices that are void of a mask material on the inside diameter.
-Spirals (Helices) having an interior coating of Teflon are necessary for critical and certifiable applications.
-Spirals (Helices) recommended for use with our design contractometer are fully plated externally tip to tip so the deposit surface area remains the same, avoiding an estimated guess and simplifying the calculations all of which are non-metric.
+The shaft serves as a shield to significantly reduce the quantity of the applied deposit on the interior surface of a plated helix.
+Spirals (Helices) are recommended for use with our design contractometer are fully plated externally tip to tip so the deposit surface area remains the same, avoiding an estimated guess and simplifying the calculations all of which are non-metric.
 Each spiral (helix) is 0.010 in thick, has a surface area of 13.57 in squared and has a hole near each end through which a screw is used to fasten the Spiral (helix) firmly to the shaft so spiral (helix) slippage during the test period is not possible.
 Also, stainless steel insert construction prevent contractometer thread damage.

 The recommended average test deposit thickness for 0.010 in thick spirals (helices) is 5×10 -4 power in for hard deposits such as nickel.
 Deposit thickness values as great as 25×10 -4 power may become necessary for soft metallic deposits.